Can Massage Cure Tennis Elbow?

 Serving ace after ace may wipe the smile off your opponents face, but overdo it, and you could be frowning too.
 Tennis elbow (medically known as lateral epicondylitis) is a common musculoskeletal condition that causes severe and continuing pain in the elbow and forearm.
-Massage therapy can help cure tennis elbow and speed up your path to serving pain free aces again.

 Why Is It Called Tennis Elbow?

 Tennis elbow is a form of repetitive strain injury that occurs to the elbow and forearm.
 It is often caused when too much pressure is exerted onto those muscles again and again.
 Repeatedly smashing the ball during games of tennis, especially if your technique is not faultless, is a common cause for developing such conditions.

 The condition can also be caused by various other activities in which elbow and forearm muscles are used heavily.
 Examples include other racquet sports, painting or even typing every day for long periods without adequate breaks.